 Route 1: Mumbai to Goa via NH 4

-Mumbai to Goa via NH 4 takes you on a smooth route marked by wide roads fit for fast driving.
+Mumbai to Goa via NH 4 will take you on a smooth route marked by wide roads fit for fast driving.
 It’s a straight four-lane road all along, dotted with excellent stopovers.
 While driving along this route, you can explore a number of attractions, including forts, lakes, and temples, and even a wildlife sanctuary.
 This is the ideal route to follow if you are out on a family trip.
 However, be prepared to encounter quite a few toll booths along the way.
 The roads on this route are pretty smooth, making it ideal for people with motion sickness.

 Route: Starting from Mumbai, you will travel to Pune via the Mumbai-Pune Expressway.
-Then you will follow NH 4 to make your way through Satara, Kolhapur, and Belgaum, before you finally reach Goa.
+Then you will follow NH 4 to make your way through Satara, Kolhapur, and Belgaum before you finally reach Goa.

 - Distance: 590 km (approx.)